 Using the 'JLab Signature' EQ, they have a bass-rich sound profile that delivers a bump of extra punch and boom to mixes.
 The extra bass doesn't overwhelm vocals and lead instruments, so they're still versatile enough for most types of audio content.
 They also don't come with a companion app, meaning that the only EQ options you have are the three EQ presets built into the earbuds, which gives you significantly less control over the audio than the JBL Vibe Buds True Wireless.
 However, they last longer than the JBL on a single charge.

-The Samsung Galaxy Buds FE Truly Wireless are the best buds for sound quality that we've tested.
-These headphones are a great choice for listening to all sorts of genres, thanks to their neutral and balanced sound.
-Whether you're listening to bass-heavy genres like EDM or vocal-centric content like folk music, these buds reproduce voices and lead instruments with great clarity and accuracy.
-If you want to switch up their sound, their app has a couple of different EQ presets to choose from.
-They're lightweight and comfortable and have a stable fit for listening on the go.
-However, their battery only lasts for just over six hours, so they'll need a recharge to get you through long workdays.
+The Nothing Ear (a) Truly Wireless are the best buds for sound quality that we've tested.
+They are a great choice for listening to a variety of genres, thanks to their neutral sound.
+Whether you're listening to bass-heavy genres like EDM or vocal-centric content like folk, these buds reproduce voices and lead instruments with great clarity and accuracy.
+If you want to switch up their sound, their app has a simplified graphic EQ and presets.
+To facilitate your listening experience, these buds are comfortable, come with multiple silicone tips, and have a 5.5-hour battery life.
+They also have decent ANC and support Sony's LDAC Bluetooth codec, so you can enjoy high-quality audio.

-The Apple AirPods Pro (2nd Generation) Truly Wireless are, as the name states, the next generation of Apple AirPods Pro Truly Wireless and are the best earbuds for iOS.
-These earbuds have the same premium build and comfortable design as their predecessor.
-Plus, they come with many of the same Apple-exclusive features, like an H2 chip for easy pairing with iOS devices and virtual surround sound via Apple Music to help improve your soundstage experience.
-They have a well-balanced sound right out of the box, though their sound customization options are only available on iOS, unlike the Sony WF-1000XM5 Truly Wireless, which have a companion app that is fully featured on both Android and iOS.
-That means they're not the best choice for users who listen on multiple platforms, but if you stick to the Apple ecosystem, this won't be an issue.
+The Apple AirPods Pro (2nd Generation) Truly Wireless are the best earbuds for iOS.
+These earbuds have a premium build and comfortable design similar to other Apple products.
+They also come with many Apple-exclusive features, like an H2 chip for easy pairing with iOS devices and virtual surround sound via Apple Music to help improve your soundstage experience.
+They have a well-balanced sound right out of the box.
+However, their sound customization options are only available on iOS, unlike the Sony WF-1000XM5 Truly Wireless, which have a companion app that's fully featured on both Android and iOS.
+That means they're not the best choice for users who listen on multiple platforms.

 Sep 16, 2024: The Jabra Elite 8 Active Gen 2 True Wireless are our new upper mid-range pick for their superb noise isolation, comfortable fit, and good mic performance.